Sacha Baron Cohen’s Newest Character Has Arrived, and He’s Here to Mock America

 As one of the greatest mustachioed gents of all time would say: Wa wa wee wa.
 Very nice news you’re about to read!
 With the curious case of Sacha Baron Cohen’s new comedy series for Showtime growing more mysterious each day, Vulture has some intel that can help solidify what shenanigans Cohen has gotten up to.
 As spotted by our editors in Park Slope, Brooklyn, this weekend, it appears Cohen’s Showtime series will be called Who Is America?
-“You’ve been warned,” the posters tease, while giving us the first glance of Cohen’s character — a guy suspiciously peeking out of windows with various eyewear.
+“You’ve been warned,” the posters tease, while giving us the first glance of Cohen’s character — a guy suspiciously peeking out of American flags with various eyewear.
 It’s kind of like that one Talking Heads album cover, but way more Republican.

-When Cohen’s show – slated to premiere on July 15 – was cryptically announced by Showtime last week, the network described his character as being “shameless,” “unhinged,” and “cold-blooded.”
+When Cohen’s show — slated to premiere on July 15 — was cryptically announced by Showtime last week, the network described his character as being “shameless,” “unhinged,” and “cold-blooded.”
 Oh, and that it might be “perhaps the most dangerous show in the history of television.”
+It will also likely involve some President Trump bashing.
+As for Cohen, he’s remained mum except for this tweet:

 Let the presidential tweetstorms begin.